Disclaimer: This is NOT legal advice. It is based on our own experiences.

-If they’ve been around for a long time, are powerful brands, or if they invest heavility in Search Engine Optimization (SEO) they will come up ahead of you in a search.
+If they’ve been around for a long time, are powerful brands, or if invest heavily in Search Engine Optimization (SEO) they will come up ahead of you in a search.

 Is your preferred name in use by others in your industry?